Osvak/Branching-Policies/docs/README.md

 - Teams need to trust each other, if not, this model I wouldn't recommend this model
 - All the commits are based on the use of Feature Flags*

-`* Flags that allow you to enable or disable a new feature, often used to avoid conflicts when merging.`
+`* Feature Flags that allow you to enable or disable a new feature, often used to avoid conflicts when merging.`

 ## GitHub Flow (Feature Branching)